wmorsy/SFND_Radar_Target_Generation_and_Detection/README.md

 ```

 ## Simulation Loop
-Target movement has been simulated and mixed signal (beat) was calculate for every timestamp as follows:
+Target movement has been simulated and mixed signal (beat) was calculated for every timestamp as follows:

 ```Matlab
 %% Signal generation and Moving Target simulation